S.O.B. (film): Production

-S.O.B. had been in development by Edwards since 1976.
+Edwards began development of S.O.B. in 1976.
 In 1979, the film was set for preproduction at Orion Pictures with distribution by Warner Bros., Edwards's third film with Orion after 10 and The Ferret, which was due to star Dudley Moore.
 In July 1979, Orion put the film into turnaround.
 Later that year, Edwards signed a deal with Lorimar through United Artists set to distribute.
 In January 1980, Variety announced that Cloris Leachman and David Callan had been named among the cast members, but neither ultimately appeared in the film; Variety also reported that Joel Grey had turned down a role in S.O.B.
 In 1981, Lorimar's distribution agreement with UA ended and Lorimar began distributing their films through Paramount Pictures.
 Paramount released S.O.B. in July, 1981, though much animosity still existed between Edwards and Paramount over the Darling Lili debacle.

 Filming of S.O.B. took place between March and July 1980 in Los Angeles, Malibu, and Santa Monica on a budget of $12 million.

 Reception

 Critical response

 S.O.B. was released in July 1981, with critical opinion of the film sharply divided.
 Remarkably, the screenplay was nominated for both a Writers Guild of America Award for Best Comedy Written Directly for the Screen at the 34th Writers Guild of America Awards, and a Razzie Award for Worst Screenplay at the 2nd Golden Raspberry Awards.
 It was also nominated for a Razzie for Worst Director and a Golden Globe Award for Best Motion Picture – Comedy/Musical at the 39th Golden Globe Awards.

-S.O.B. currently holds an 81% approval rating on Rotten Tomatoes from 26 reviews, with an average rating of 6.90/10.
+S.O.B. currently holds an 82% approval rating on Rotten Tomatoes from 28 reviews.
 The website's critical consensus reads, "A sustained blast of unbridled vitriol from writer-director Blake Edwards, S.O.B. is one of the blackest – and most consistently funny – Hollywood satires ever put to film."

 Vincent Canby, writing for The New York Times, described S.O.B. as "a nasty, biased, self-serving movie that also happens to be hilarious most of the time...It's difficult to remember a film as mean-spirited as S.O.B. that also was so consistently funny."
-Roger Ebert and Gene Siskel, then hosts of the PBS film review program Sneak Previews, both gave S.O.B. a positive review.
+Gene Siskel and Roger Ebert, then hosts of the PBS movie review program Sneak Previews, both gave S.O.B. a positive review.